Staying in the hospital can be a difficult time. The food they serve is not always that great – and it’s usually not very appetizing.

 Perfect hospital bag snack to pack for mom or dad.
 You can make them ahead or buy some of your favorite ones.
 I really love these healthy oatmeal cookie recipe.
 It is made with whole grain which keeps you full and chocolate chips makes everything better .

 Do not forget about drinks.
 Pack bottles of Gatorade, coconut water or whichever drink will keep you refreshed.
+Isotonic drinks aka sport drinks are particularly helpful if you are not in a state to eat anything.
 I remember asking for chocolate milk right after my son was born as my body felt so dehydrated.
 Remember to keep your body hydrated – pack juices, tea or popsicles that will help you retain water during strenuous labor.

 Can you snack during labor: